When IVF Fails… What next?

 You may also be wondering – Can you get pregnant on your first try?
 Yes, some patients do, some do not.
 Keep in mind, though, that even people with naturally good fertility aren’t guaranteed a quickly conceived pregnancy.
-Hence depending on your prognosis and which fertility treatments are suggested, going through more than one cycle may be necessary.
+Hence, depending on your prognosis and which fertility treatments are suggested, going through more than one cycle may be necessary.

 Age of the Woman

 The major reason why an IVF cycle is not successful is embryo quality.
 Many embryos are not able to implant after transfer to the uterus because they have some chromosomal or genetic defects.
 Even embryos that look good in the lab may have genetic defects that cause them to die instead of growing.
-In nearly all cases, it’s not that your uterus has something wrong with it so you can’t carry a baby.
+In nearly all cases, it’s not that your uterus has something wrong with it, so you can’t carry a baby.
 The embryo doesn’t implant because it is not healthy enough to grow.

 Poor Ovarian Response

 A healthy woman should respond well producing many eggs during the stimulation phase of an IVF.
-Unfortunately some women may not respond well to IVF medications producing minimal or in some cases no eggs.
+Unfortunately, some women may not respond well to IVF medications producing minimal or in some cases no eggs.
 This would be called a poor ovarian response.
 It is very common in women who have high FSH levels or low Antral Follicle Counts and in women over 37 years of age.

 This is the last stage of achieving a pregnancy.
 After a healthy egg is retrieved, the sperm and egg are fertilized to create an embryo and that is then transferred into the uterus.
 Now only the implantation process needs to happen.
-Unfortunately implantation may be one of the most common factors causing IVF failure.
-Polyps, cysts, poor blood flow, or thin uterine wall lining, may all contribute to an embryo not implanting after an IVF transfer.
+Unfortunately, implantation may be one of the most common factors causing IVF failure.
+Polyps, cysts, poor blood flow or thin uterine wall lining, may all contribute to an embryo not implanting after an IVF transfer.

 Steps You Can Take Before the Next Cycle

-Our fertility specialist at Indo Nippon IVF will review the records of your cycle very carefully before your next visit to possibly learn reasons the cycle failed, including the results of the ovarian stimulation, any issues with egg quality or quantity, embryo development, or transfer of the embryos to your uterus.
+Our fertility specialist at Indo Nippon IVF will review the records of your cycle very carefully before your next visit to possibly learn reasons the cycle failed, including the results of the ovarian stimulation, any issues with egg quality or quantity, embryo development or transfer of the embryos to your uterus.
 If there were difficulties with ovarian stimulation or egg quantity, we may consider changing the drugs used in the stimulation process.
 If there weren’t problems with the eggs or the embryos, you may be successful with a second IVF cycle.
-If there were problems with embryo quality and the female partner is older, we at Indo Nippon IVF may recommend pre-implantation genetic screening (PGS) to screen the embryos in your next IVF cycle before implantation.
+If there were problems with embryo quality and the female partner is of advanced maternal age, we at Indo Nippon IVF may recommend pre-implantation genetic screening (PGS) to screen the embryos in your next IVF cycle before implantation.
 This process requires taking a biopsy from the embryo and testing the cells for their chromosome number.
-This allows the specialist to choose healthy embryos without the genetic problems which can stop them from growing.
+This allows the specialist to choose healthy embryos, without the genetic problems which can stop them from growing.

 If the eggs and embryos were healthy and no other issues are apparent, you may get the results you want with your second IVF cycle.
 We at Indo Nippon IVF believe in giving you an honest appraisal of your chances of getting pregnant and having a healthy baby.